alri/sample/ReadMe.md

-# Welcome to Test Package !
+# Welcome to Sample Package !

 # About
 **this package is Laravel 5.* Package and Developed By Alireza Abbyari : Alri .**